 Conventional economics is predicated on utility maximization, market equilibriums, and economic efficiency.
 Conventional economics is based on rationality, rationality being defined as being consistent with maximizing wealth or utility, rather than the usual definition of being based on logic.
-This rationality foundation simplifies economic analysis but leaves out influential factors that affect how people actually behave.
-The objective of behavioral economics is to rectify this shortfall.
+This rationality foundation simplifies economic analysis but leaves out influential factors that affect how people behave.
+The objective of behavioral economics is to study human behavior regarding economic decisions.

 Behavioral economics combines economics with psychology, to explain economical behavior by understanding how people think, perceive, and remember, how they are influenced by their constitution and history, and how they are influenced by external factors, such as social influences.
 By contrast, conventional economics is based on simplified models that do not account for behavioral complexities.
 Conventional economics works best in the aggregate but may not predict individual economic decisions.
 To predict outcomes, behavioral economists concern themselves with understanding the processes that lead to decisions, as well as the outcome of those decisions.
 Behavioral economics seeks to explain the anomalies and biases in decision-making.

 Conventional economics treats economic agents, including people, as being rational.
-This rational economic agent was sometimes referred to as Homo economicus, or Economic Man.
-This was a natural assumption, since it would be impossible to formulate rules based on irrationality.
+This rational economic agent was sometimes named Homo economicus, or Economic Man.
+Rationality is a natural assumption, since it would be impossible to formulate rules based on irrationality.
 But it is obvious that people do not always act in their best interest, that there is at least some irrationality in their decisions; irrationality caused by other psychological factors.
 Much of this irrationality results from peoples' inadequate or nonexistent knowledge of decision analysis, probability and statistics, and other formal rules of logic.

 Much of behavioral economics examines how the mind makes decisions, which derives from the limitations of the mind and how it is structured.
 This might be called psychoeconomics, because it examines decision making from behavioral observations.

 Decision-making is also observed on the neuronal level.
 In some experimental economics experiments, the activation of neurons, or some proxy of neuronal activity, such as blood flow in the brain, is observed as a subject makes a decision or as the result of some other influence.
-This is sometimes referred to as neuroeconomics, a subject that will no doubt be greatly expanded in the future, especially as better tools become available.
+This study of neuroeconomics will no doubt greatly expand, especially as better tools become available.

 Economic models are typically based on such economic variables as prices, income, interest rates, and so on.
 But these variables do not provide a full explanation for how people think and respond.
 Rational choice models often do work, but not always.
 Behavioral economics seeks to explain the not always.
-The problem with conventional economics is not that the assumptions are unrealistic, but that they don't account for human behavior, because it is not easily quantified, and thus, cannot be easily incorporated into models of the economy.
+The problem with conventional economics is not that the assumptions are unrealistic, but that they don't account for human behavior, because it is not easily quantified, and thus, cannot be easily incorporated into economic models.

-The propensity for simplified models occurs because economists, like other scientists, like to quantify their theories using mathematics, so variables that are not easily quantifiable, are often abstracted out.
+The propensity for simplified models occurs because economists, like other scientists, like to quantify their theories using mathematics, so variables not easily quantifiable are often abstracted out.
 This propensity creates a bias for certain types of models, regardless of how well they predict the real world or how consistent they are.
 While the truth is always consistent, consistent assumptions may not easily be quantified.
-This favoring of mathematical models over observational details is sometimes referred to as blackboard economics.
+This favoring of mathematical models over observational details is sometimes called blackboard economics.

 Conventional economics treats households and firms as a black box, where given inputs will yield a consistent output, since this leads to simpler models.
-But these black box models assume that economic agents have perfect knowledge, or what is sometimes referred to as unbounded knowledge.
+But these black box models assume that economic agents have perfect knowledge, unbounded knowledge.
 Unbounded knowledge means that people know everything relevant to the decision.
 This is a common assumption made about the stock market, that prices reflect all available information.
 Obviously, unbounded knowledge certainly is not true, since no one has the time and resources to know everything about every decision, which is why satisficing, being satisfied enough, and heuristics, which are rules of thumb for making decisions, are crucial factors in decision-making.
 Part of this unbounded knowledge paradigm is the ability to forecast the future.
-Although some predictions are accurate, i.e. the sun will come up tomorrow, there is always some nebulosity and uncertainty in predicting the future, with the result that the effect of any future forecast on present decision-making will be uncertain.
+Although some predictions are accurate, i.e. the sun will come up tomorrow, nebulosity and uncertainty always cloud future predictions, obscuring the effect of any future forecast on present decision-making.

 Behavioral economics incorporates insights from psychology, sociology, neuroscience, politics, and the law.
 Incentives matter, but the basis of decisions is more complex than assumed in conventional economics.
 Conventional economics posits that people always make decisions that increase their expected utility or wealth, but behavioral economics observes that this is not always the case.
 Conventional economics is built on models based on simplified assumptions, but behavioral economists believe these too simplified assumptions yields less reliable predictions.
 For instance, conventional economics posits that a higher minimum wage increases unemployment because it increases the cost of labor.
 However, a behavioral economist may argue that a higher minimum wage will improve morale and motivation, causing workers to work harder and more efficiently.